-Verse 27 begins, "And to the disciple" [KJV 'Then saith he to the disciple'].
+Having addressed Mary, He now speaks to the apostle John.
 In John's gospel the apostle John refers to himself as 'the disciple' or 'the disciple whom he loved' (as in verse 26).
-There from the cross Jesus delivers a message to John.
+In verse 27, Jesus delivers this message to John, "Then he said to the disciple, 'Behold, your mother!"